+If ignoring the brownout is needed because of the above conditions, three preset timers can be set by DIP switches in order to delay signaling a power brownout for a specific length of time after compressor contactor is energized.
 This allows the compressor a time period to start even if the voltage has dropped and allows the voltage to recover.
 This delay only happens when the CC terminal energizes.
-The delay can be set to 1 second (A DIP switch), 5 seconds (B DIP switch) or 10 seconds (C DIP switch); time is not cumulative-only the longest setting will apply.
-If the voltage recovers during the brownout delay period, the compressor will continue running.
+The delay can be set to 500 milliseconds (A DIP switch), 1000 milliseconds (B DIP switch) or 1500 milliseconds (C DIP switch); time is not cumulative-only the longest setting will apply.
+If the voltage recovers during the brownout time period, the compressor will start.